 Examples of Charter-related cases

-These 37 Charter cases are intended to provide a broad overview of cases that had an impact on Canadian society and helped to build the legal framework for analyzing Charter claims.
-This is by no means a definitive “top 37” list – it is intended to spark conversations about what the Charter means in people’s day to day lives.
-There are many more cases that have contributed to interpreting and advancing the Charter’s protections.
+The Charter cases are meant to provide a broad overview of cases that have had an impact on Canadian society and helped to build the legal framework for analyzing Charter claims.
+The cases listed below demonstrate the every day impact of the Charter and have contributed to advancing the Charter’s protections for all Canadians.

 1. Right to be secure against unreasonable search and seizure